javalovercn/homecenter/docs/develop cloud app with J2SE+CSS for iPhone and Android.md

 ## HTMLMlet
-HTMLMlet is extends J2SE JPanel, setting CSS for JComponent is our magical function, when initialization, the server will convert it to HTML5+JavaScript+CSS in real time for mobile, after user inputs, convert them to J2SE Events and trigger the listeners of JComponents.
+HTMLMlet is extends J2SE JPanel, setting CSS for JComponent is a magical function, when initialize this component, the server convert it to HTML5+JavaScript+CSS in real time for mobile, when user inputs, convert them to J2SE events and dispatch to listeners of JComponents.

-Focusing on UI and Event with J2SE technology, all other work is left to the container.
+Focusing UI and business with J2SE/Java/JRuby technology, all other work is left to container.

 let's do following three steps to delivery a cross-platform cloud app with J2SE+CSS.